gs1803/HMM-LSTM-Fusion-Economic-Forecasting/README.md

 If you run into a maximum file path limitation error on windows, please follow the instructions in this link https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry

-Ensure that if the powershell script is used, the powershell console i sopened with admin privileges.
+Ensure that if the powershell script is used, the powershell console is opened with admin privileges.